FAQ

 How should I use my TINYPINK?

-Shake your spraycan very well before you put on the TINYPINK stencil cap!
-Put on a skinny cap!
-Then just click the TINYPINK on the big fold on the upper end of your spraycan!
+Shake your spray can very well before you attach the TINYPINK stencil cap!
+Best to use it with a standard or original cap (black/white) or a skinny cap!
+Then just click the TINYPINK on the big fold on the upper end of your spray can!
 Finally, press down the cap!
-If no paint comes through the whole turn your cap slightly to the right or left (please see section „The TINYPINK doesnt work!
+If no paint comes through the whole turn your cap slightly to the right or left (please see section „The TINYPINK doesn't work!
 No paint comes through the whole!“).

 Don´t shake the can while there is paint in the TINYPINK's reservoir!
 Paint will splatter!
 If you can't avoid shaking it, you can try putting a piece of cloth in the reservoir!
 This will be like a sponge and will prevent the paint running out.
 Of course you have to replace the cloth with a new one from time to time!